chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 [Vagrant box StefanScherer/windows\_10 - Vagrant Cloud](https://app.vagrantup.com/StefanScherer/boxes/windows_10)

-### Prepping ESXI USB drive
+## Installing ESXI

 Download ESXI 6.5 image [https://my.vmware.com/en/group/vmware/evalcenter?p=free-esxi6](https://my.vmware.com/en/group/vmware/evalcenter?p=free-esxi6)

 Use [Rufus ](http://rufus.akeo.ie/)to make a bootable USB key from the ESXI image.

-Boot the lab machine from USB and install ESXi as per instruction.
+Boot the lab machine from USB and install ESXi on the small drive as per instruction.

-###

-## Installing ESXI

-Boot from the ESXI USB, install it to the small drive.
+After installation, reboot the server.
+ESXi should now provide a DHCP-leased IP-address you can access from a web panel.